The road to medical school is long

 prioritized these points?
 If you attempt to convey too many different points,

-you risk coming across as disparate and and may not be able to cover any
+you risk coming across as disparate and not covering any points in adequate

-detail to successfully set your application apart from the others.
+detail to successfully set apart your application.
 What makes you unique in a

-way that is going to make any admissions officer want to recruit you
+way that is going to make any admissions officer just really want to recruit you

 to their school?